HildoBijl/stepwise/shared/util/numbers/README.md

 - [operations](./operations.js) contains general operations related to numbers.
 Think of the `mod` operator, or the `boundTo` function.
 - [rounding](./rounding.js) has operators relating to bounding numbers in a certain way, with a given number of decimals or digits.
-- [interpolation](./interpolation.js) can interpolate numbers in a certain range.

 ## Specialized number functionalities